A stochastic Stefan-type problem under first-order boundary conditions: Application: Limit Order Book Models

 at least on average, cf. \cite[Fig 1]{liptonImbalance}.
 Here, $\varrho: \R\to\R$ is a locally Lipschitz function with $\varrho(0) = 0$, describing the intensity of this relation.
 Recalling the convention that buy orders have negativ signs the volume imbalance reads as

 Incorporating also exogenous events affecting price movements we perturb the price dynamics by Brownian noise,

+For $\sigma_*>0$, this can be seen as a (time-inhomogeneous) extension of the classical Bachelier model.
 If $\sigma_*=0$, this is a modification for first order boundary conditions of the Stefan-type dynamics proposed in~\cite{zhengPhD} and~\cite{SFBP}.
 Note that the additional noise term here is a significant step in direction of more realistic models.
 In fact, the paths of the price processes resulting for $\sigma_*=0$, also in the literature, are almost surely $C^1$.
-Unfortunately, the analysis of the solutions - starting with existence and uniqueness - gets much more involved. \begin{rmk} Recall that the Stefan condition occurred in a model for heat diffusion in a system of water and ice~\cite{stefanEis}.
+Unfortunately, the analysis of the solutions - starting with existence and uniqueness - gets much more involved.

+\begin{rmk} Prices here are on logarithmic scale.
+For small tick sizes, this is a reasonable approximation of the linear tick scale in real markets, cf. \cite{doubleauc}.
+On the other hand, it is also consistent with asymmetries between larger up and down moves of the price.
+In particular, the model assumptions can be chosen symmetric with respect to the mid price, here. \end{rmk} \begin{rmk} Recall that the Stefan condition occurred in a model for heat diffusion in a system of water and ice~\cite{stefanEis}.
 Since a certain amount of energy is required for solidification of water or melting of ice, conservation of mass only holds for the energy, and the temperature is diffusing only partially between ice and water.
 This is quite related to our situation, where only part of the agents having orders in the best bid bucket are willing to cross the spread and trade with market instead of limit orders.
 In particular, ice melts or water solidifies only when the enthalpy crosses a certain energy level, whereas the price moves only when the best bid, resp. ask bucket gets empty. \end{rmk}